animeshon/template-homepage/blog/2021-01-06-filtering-localized-text-for-multilanguage-apps-using-graphql.md

 ## Scripts

 The `Script` field implements the representation of a script according to the [ISO 15924](https://www.unicode.org/iso15924/) standard.
-The field `code` is choosen by default in all our services and stores the text representation code of the script (e.g. `Latn`, `Jpan`).
+The field `code` is choosen by default in all our services and stores the text value (e.g. `Latn`, `Jpan`).
 The field `number` stores the 3-digits representation code of the script.

 ```graphql